-The condensed consolidated balance sheet as of December 31, 2018 included herein was derived from the audited financial statements as of that date, but includes a reclassification of \$4.3 million from Other current assets to Grants revenue receivable in order to conform to current period presentation.
+The condensed consolidated balance sheet at December 31, 2018 included herein was derived from the audited financial statements at that date, but includes a reclassification of \$4.3 million from Other current assets to Grants revenue receivable in order to conform to current period presentation.
+Additionally, the condensed balance sheet also includes a reclassification of \$26.6 million from In-process research and development to In-process research and development - held for sale in order to conform to current period presentation.